basho/basho_docs/source/languages/en/riak/dev/data-modeling/data-types.md

 	}

 	public void visitPage() {

-		// When constructing CounterUpdate objects, the only argument
-		// you need to pass is the integer increment or decrement.
-		// You can decrement a counter by passing in a negative number.
         CounterUpdate cu = new CounterUpdate(1);

+        // To decrement a counter, pass a negative number to the
+        // CounterUpdate object

 		MapUpdate mu = new MapUpdate()
 				.update("visits", cu);

-		// Using our updateMapWithoutContext method from above updateMapWithoutContext(mu);
+		// Using our updateMapWithoutContext method from above, as
+        // context is not necessary for counter updates updateMapWithoutContext(mu);
 	}
 }